-- Pull the ladder down and toward you and it will swing away from the RV. - 3.
-When the brackets are extended (Fig. B), re-insert the pins to lock the ladder in place while in use. - To return the ladder to the storage position; pull the locking pins and push the ladder up and in towards the RV. - When the ladder is in the storage position, re-insert all locking pins to prevent the ladder from opening while traveling.
+- Pull all the locking pins out of the ladder brackets (Fig. A). - 2.
+Pull the ladder down and toward you and it will swing away from the RV. - 3.
+When the brackets are extended (Fig. B), re-insert the pins to lock the ladder in place while in use. - 4.
+To return the ladder to the storage position; pull the locking pins and push the ladder up and in towards the RV. - 5.
+When the ladder is in the storage position, re-insert all locking pins to prevent the ladder from opening while traveling.